jeswinsimon/awesome-made-by-indians/README.md

 ## But why?

 We were looking for ways to promote open source contributions among Indian developers especially students.
-We came across the [🇷🇺 Awesome Made by Russians](https://github.com/igoradamenko/awesome-made-by-russians) and realised that a country wise awesome list would inspire local developers and also foster collaboration.
+We came across the [🇷🇺 Awesome Made by Russians](https://github.com/igoradamenko/awesome-made-by-russians) list and realised that a country wise awesome list would inspire local developers and also foster collaboration.

 ## Contributing